 Synthroid should not be used to treat obesity or weight problems.
 Dangerous side effects or death can occur from the misuse of levothyroxine, especially if you are taking any other weight-loss medications or appetite suppressants.

-heart disease, coronary artery disease, or a history of blood clots;
+heart disease, coronary artery disease, a heart attack, or a blood clot;

 diabetes (insulin or oral diabetes medication doses may need to be changed when you start taking levothyroxine);

 anemia (lack of red blood cells);

 Tell your doctor if you have recently received radiation therapy with iodine (such as I-131).

 Levothyroxine is not expected to harm an unborn baby.
 If you become pregnant while taking Synthroid, do not stop taking the medicine without your doctor's advice.
 Having low thyroid hormone levels during pregnancy could harm both mother and baby.
 Your dose needs may be different during pregnancy.

 Levothyroxine can pass into breast milk, but it is not expected to be harmful to a nursing baby.
 Tell your doctor if you are breast-feeding.
 Your dose needs may be different while you are nursing.